Ouranosinc/Magpie/docs/configuration.rst

 or resource.
 This file is processed after `providers.cfg`_ in order to allow permissions to be applied on freshly registered services.
 Furthermore, sub-resources are automatically created if they can be resolved with provided parameters of the corresponding permission entry.
-See ``MAGPIE_PERMISSIONS_CONFIG_PATH`` below to setup alternate references to this configuration file.
+See ``MAGPIE_PERMISSIONS_CONFIG_PATH`` below to setup alternate references to this type of configuration.
 Please refer to the heading of sample file `permissions.cfg`_ for specific format details as well as specific behaviour of each parameter according to encountered use cases.

 File: magpie.env